syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 This docker image is currently only usable on your local computer.
 Typically you would tag and push this image to a repository in the cloud so that your Kubernetes cluster could pull it down from the internet.
 Today you will not be doing this.

-⬆️ Uploading your image locally
+⬆️ Loading an image in a local k3s cluster
 ==============

 Instead, today you will load this local image into your local `k3s` Kubernetes cluster in order to keep everything local.
 To load this image, you first need to create an output of the image: